 You’ve created a nice website for the online business of your dreams.
-It has all the bells and whistles that you need, created with the help of a platoon of professionals — web designer, programmer, logo creator and even copywriters.
-You’ve launched the website, and hired search engine optimization specialists, bought banner advertising, and even used pay per click advertising to get visitors and customers to your website.
+It has all the bells and whistles that you need, created with the help of a platoon of professionals — web designer, programmer, logo creator, and even copywriters.
+You’ve launched the website and hired search engine optimization specialists, bought banner advertising, and even used pay-per-click advertising to get visitors and customers to your website.

 Alas, despite all your efforts, money is not coming in.
 You expected that as soon as the website is launched that you will be selling your products or services like crazy, or at least earn you enough money to sustain your online business.
 Unfortunately, reality does not always align with expectations.
 Getting visitors is hard enough; finding visitors who will do the actions needed to earn you money is tougher.

 Many small business owners have the false expectation that all they need is a website to make money on the Web.
 Once the website is up, they then discover that making money from it is not easy.
-It takes time, and a lot of work (with a little luck thrown in) to see any activity, much less sales, from a new website.
+It takes time, and a lot of work (with a little luck thrown in) to see any activity, much fewer sales, from a new website.
 As Michelle Donahue-Arpas, founder of GenuisBabies.com said: